vangilikanish/BlueprintWebsite/README.md

 # BlueprintWebsite
-The repo used for all blueprint projects
+The repo used for all blueprint projects.
 Link to website:
 https://condescending-nightingale-5c8487.netlify.app/